-The smart building in evolution: the changing reality of smart buildings and smart building technology in an increasingly connected day and age.
+Facility management and the smart building in evolution: the changing reality of smart buildings in an increasingly connected day and age.

-Smart buildings are among the main areas of applications for the Internet of Things (IoT) and the technologies that unlock its value for years to come.
+Smart buildings are among the main areas of applications for IoT (Internet of Things) and related technologies that unlock its value for years to come.
 Yet, the smart building can take many forms and shapes and smart buildings are not just about technologies, let alone about the IoT.

 Moreover, as opposed to what one might imagine in these days where smart often refers to a mix of IoT, advanced analytics, artificial intelligence and machine learning, a bit of autonomous decisions in buildings, edge computing and so forth, the smart building is one of the few exceptions and exists since long before IoT and modern-day IT.

 Obviously de facto IoT and several IT technologies are essential in smart buildings these days, yet the term smart building, its definition, its many aspects, smart building technologies and standards etc. exist since long before anyone even coined the term Internet of Things.